-Acknowledgements: We are thankful to Alessio Veneziano and Antonio Profico for their advice on using R. The illustration depicted in Fig. 3 was made by the palaeoartist Lou-Octavia Mørch, we really appreciate her help.
-We are also grateful to the following curators and institutions for the access to the ape specimens: Emmanuel Gilissen (Royal Museum for Central Africa), Anneke H. van Heteren and Michael Hiermeier (Zoologische Staatssammlung München), Javier Quesada (Museu de Ciències Naturals de Barcelona), José Miguel Carretero (Universidad de Burgos), and Sergio Almécija (American Museum of Natural History).
+We are thankful to Alessio Veneziano for his advice on using R. The illustration depicted in Figure 3 was made by the palaeoartist Lou-Octavia Mørch, we really appreciate her help.
+We are also grateful to the following curators and institutions for the access to the ape specimens: Emmanuel Gilissen (AfricaMuseum), Anneke H. van Heteren and Michael Hiermeier (Zoologische Staatssammlung München), Javier Quesada (Museu de Ciències Naturals de Barcelona), José Miguel Carretero (Universidad de Burgos), and Sergio Almécija (American Museum of Natural History).
 AB was partially funded by a Becas Chile scholarship, whilst TP was funded by the Leverhulme Trust Early Career Fellowship, ECF-2018-264.
 This study was funded by research projects AGAUR 2017 SGR 1040 and MICINN-FEDER PGC2018-093925-B-C32.